Ping pong, one of the most popular sports of all time

-This game became extremely dominant in Central Europe, especially after the World War II.
+This game became extremely dominant in Central Europe, especially after World War II.
 But all of a sudden, the game started to grow very popular with Asians in the year 1953.

 They had a lot of influence over how the game developed into its present form.
-Horoi Satoh from Japan introduced the idea of adding a rubber foam sheet to the ping pong paddle, a development which is still being used till date.
+Horoi Satoh from Japan introduced the idea of adding a rubber foam sheet to the ping pong paddle, a development which is still being used to date.
 The rubber padding was added so that the ball can bounce off the paddle better, making the game more fast and exciting.
 Asian ping-pong enthusiasts also invented the penholder grip.
 They really have influenced modern ping-pong a lot.

 In 1988, ping pong was added to the list of Olympic sports.